Why Social Media Searches?

 Using social media to assess cultural fit and mitigate reputational risk is no longer a ‘nice to have option’.
 Increasingly, it’s being seen as a core element of the screening process.
 Supplementing rather than replacing existing screening procedures.

 A number of different companies are now operating in the social media checking space.
-We’ve taken the time engage with most of these companies, so we could understand their different offerings and approaches.
+We’ve taken the time to engage with most of these companies, so we could understand their different offerings and approaches.
 We wanted to satisfy ourselves – on your behalf – that our chosen partner was offering the most compliant and competitive service.
 We believe Neotas does exactly that, offering you:

 - Zero false positives.